 brew install phantomjs

-Your personal Twitter account will have a pre-formed access token and secret at the bottom of the page, but I take it your going to be authenticating multiple accounts, so you don't need those now.
+Your personal Twitter account will have a pre-formed access token and secret at the bottom of the page, but I take it you're going to be authenticating multiple accounts programmatically.
+Otherwise, those should work just fine (and you don't need this

 auth.js script, replacing your username and password with actual values: